PCI DSS Auditing and Compliance:

 Thales e-Security Solutions

 Drawing on decades of experience helping banks and financial institutions comply with industry mandates, Thales e-Security offers products and services that enable you to protect stored cardholder data, encrypt it for transfer, and restrict access on a need to know basis.
 In addition, Thales works closely with partners to offer comprehensive solutions that can reduce the scope of your compliance burden.
-As a certified PCI DSS Qualified Security Assessor (QSA), Thales can deploy its expertise to support you as you work to achieve compliance—through pre-assessment, consulting services, and in certain regions we can conduct the formal PCI DSS audit.

 The PCI DSS standard (www.pcisecuritystandards.org) involves assessment against over 200 tests that fall into 12 general security areas representing six core principles.
 These tests span a wide variety of common security practices along with technologies such as encryption, key management, and other data protection techniques.

 Thales offers comprehensive solutions that help organizations address the six core principles of PCI DSS:

 - Protect cardholder data.
 Compliance requires the encryption of cardholder data flowing over public networks and the protection of stored cardholder data.
 In addition to deploying network encryption and SSL/TLS encryption for protecting data in transit, organizations will also deploy technologies such as storage encryption, database encryption, application level encryption, tokenization, and ‘point-to-point’ encryption to protect data at rest and reduce scope.